 - Show their film to a non-paying public at a future Kent County Teen Film Festival, other partner festivals and promotional events.

-- Display the film, in part or in its entirety, on the KDL website, video streaming websites, and/or Kent County Teen Film Festival website and Facebook page (not for profit).
+- Display the film, in part or in its entirety, on the KDL website, opens a new window, video streaming websites, and/or Kent County Teen Film Festival website and Facebook page, opens a new window (not for profit).

 - Have the film listed in the Library's catalog of entries.